* Was an ardent supporter of Nicaragua’s Marxist Sandinista government in the 1980s

 In 1994 de Blasio managed New York Congressman Charles Rangel‘s re-election campaign.
 When de Blasio married former lesbian activist Chirlane McCray that same year, the couple honeymooned in Fidel Castro‘s Cuba, in violation of the U.S. ban on travel to that country.

-From 1997-99 de Blasio served as the New York/New Jersey regional director of the Clinton administration’s Department of Housing and Urban Development (HUD), where he served under HUD Secretary Andrew Cuomo.
+From 1997-99 de Blasio was the New York/New Jersey regional director of the Clinton administration’s Department of Housing and Urban Development (HUD), where he served under HUD Secretary Andrew Cuomo.
 During that period, said HUD inspector general Susan Gaffney, de Blasio’s region lost approximately $23 million to scams perpetrated by public-housing officials, mortgage companies, and nonprofit groups that received grants from HUD.
 The New York Times, meanwhile, reported that in 1998-99, several people had defrauded HUD of $70 million in federally insured loans on more than 250 New York properties.

 New York City Council